Cycling Bwlch y Groes, Wales

 The first 200-yard segment averages 15%, so be sure to warm up.

-Wales has some gorgeous road bike climbs and Bwlch-y-Groes is surely one of them!
-Wales treated us quite well on our run through in August, 2018.
-We begin the climb in the midst of lush pastureland.
+Wales has some gorgeous road bike climbs, and Bwlch y Groes is surely one of them!
+Wales treated us quite well on our visit in August 2018.
+We begin this climb in the midst of lush pastureland.

-Soon we are climbing through a canyon area with dramatic plateaus and hillside formations, particularly on the right side as we climb (view the Foel Y Gordd formation as you enter the canyon area).
+Soon into the ride we are climbing through a canyon area with dramatic plateaus and hillside formations, particularly on the right side as we climb.
+You’ll see the Foel Y Gordd formation as you enter the canyon area.

 This climb was renowned throughout the 1970s and 80s as the most challenging climb used in the Milk Race round-Britain cycle race (Wikipedia).